-I had external resource that distributed the proposal, distilled information in an easy-to-understand format, and built a platform where they could upload and manage all this information.
+I had external resource that distributed the RFP template, distilled information in an easy-to-understand format, and built a platform where they could upload and manage all this information.
 When you expand internationally, you need to think about admin tasks as much as the legal tasks, and focus on how you’re going to ensure those tasks are managed efficiently.

 Want to learn more about how to create, build and scale a world-class legal function?
 Download our eBook, 'Legal for scaleups'.

 4. Balance your workload ⚖️

 The bad news: there’s no clear-cut answer on how to balance your workload.
 The good news: you can establish your priorities based on experience, and fall into a rhythm that suits you.
 Liberis is a financial services business, so I know that our key issues are always going to be regulatory - are our activities regulated?
 Do we need a licence?
 Do we need to set up a branch in the area?
 You have to ask yourself some key questions, and identify points of urgency in the answers.
 That’ll help you drill down on the details.

 It’s important to remember that what you need, and what you get, are often different!
 When you’re expanding internationally, you need a big legal team to help you carry the workload, but more often than not it’s the GC and a paralegal bearing the brunt of the heavy lifting.
 You have to work with what you’ve got and be smart about the way you approach the task - the RFP process is a good example of this.